Frank Zappa's musical language

 With "Soft sell conclusion" some of the material from "Call any vegetable" returns as a coda for this sequence, as briefly indicated above.
 This song begins with a theme of its own, however, of which the first six bars are transcribed here.
 It's in E using the progression I-II-IV-V. The flute (staff 3), harmony singers (staff 2) and especially the lead vocalist from staff 1 are playing and singing quite loosely over this progression.

-8. Big leg Emma
+8. Big leg Emma (1967)

-This title was originally released as a single in 1967 and got included in the CD re-release of "Absoluty free" as a bonus track.
-"Big leg Emma" is a traditional blues song, that Zappa first released on his "Zappa in New York" album from 1978 (recorded in 1976).
-Two examples from this 1976 performance of "Big leg Emma" are included in the corresponding section.
+The example from above is the opening of the 1967 version.
+The first bars are an instrumental intro.
 In the 5th pdf version of this study I wrote: "other than the 1976 version, the 1967 execution has its basis more firmly in E Dorian.
 Over the I chord from the blues scheme the chord progression E-F#m-G F#m-G-F#m can be heard".
 But this was done too hastely.
-This progression concerns the intro only.
-Next the song actually continues in Mixolydian with the chord progression E-Am-E7-Am, while the bass alternates E and B per bar.
+This progression concerns bars 3-4 from the intro only.
+In bars 5-8 from the example above the song actually continues in Mixolydian with the chord progression E-Am-E7-Am, while the bass alternates E and B per bar.

 9. Why don'tcha do me right

 "Why don'tcha do me right" is a third version of this song, with all three versions coming by in the Paul Buff section of this study.
 In 1967 it got the characteristic fuzz-tone bass line.
 Its first recording has been kept in the Paul Buff archive.
 Another jam-like version got released by the ZFT on "Joe's XMasage".
-It's the second bonus track on the CD, originally being the B-side of the "Big leg Emma"
+It's the second bonus track on the CD, originally being the B-side of the "Big leg Emma".

 10. America drinks